Building Block #5:

 They provide additional functionality, and help to dress up your site.

 Scroll down to the bottom of the page.
-See where it says, “Recent Questions”?
-That’s a plugin.
-Or look to the right.
-Notice the “Latest Tweets” area?
+See where it says, “Recent Tweets”?
 That’s a plugin that talks to my Twitter account and provides the most recent tweets here on the website.

 Whenever you visit a site and a separate window pops up (usually asking you to sign up for something), that’s done with a plugin.